raclettejs/raclette-docs/docs/introduction/cli-commands.md

 outline: deep
 ---

-# Raclette CLI
+# raclette CLI

-The Raclette CLI provides various commands to support local development, container management, and project scaffolding for microservice-based applications.
+The raclette CLI provides various commands to support local development, container management, and project scaffolding for microservice-based applications.

 ---

 ## 📦 Installation

-Once Raclette is installed and configured in your project, you can run CLI commands using:
+Once raclette is installed and configured in your project, you can run CLI commands using:

 ```bash
 raclette <command>